Darwinkel/darwinkel.net/index.md

 ## **I. COSMOS & CONDITION**

 1. **The cosmos is neutral and devoid of moral or teleological meaning[^teleological-meaning].**
    It operates by cause and effect, not justice.
 Higher powers, if they exist, are unknowable and irrelevant to how we must live.
+The _death of God_[^death-of-god] is the fundamental starting point of all other moral and philosophical considerations.
 2. **Humans are not neutral.**
    Though born of an indifferent world, we possess consciousness, care, and the capacity to reflect, suffer, and choose.